niklasbuschmann/contrast/Blogs/composition.md

 ## <span style="color: #89CFF0;">Shrekesque</span>

 I love the theme used in shrek here.
-I don't rememebr exactly where it was played, but I believe this version is similar to the original.
+I don't rememebr exactly where it was played, but I believe this version is similar to the original as this is a more of a transcription than a composition.
 I have yet to elaborate and evolve it past it's starting point, but I'm leaving it here anyways.

 <html>
 <body>